Tonyinggg/UltraFiberX-Internet-Billing-Website-Group2-Venastra-/README.md

-# ConnectPH Internet Services Website
+# UltraFiberX Internet Services Website

-A complete static website for ConnectPH, a Philippine internet service provider, built with HTML, CSS, and minimal JavaScript.
+A complete static website for UltraFiberX, a Philippine internet service provider, built with HTML, CSS, and minimal JavaScript.

 ## File Structure